A method to assess trustworthiness of machine coding at scale: Effect of training set imbalance

 In the main text, we demonstrated the benefit of balancing a training set using a test bank where the proportion of responses in the test bank containing the code is also balanced (50\% of the responses contain the code).
 In this section, we demonstrate what happens at other proportions of responses in the test bank.

 We test values of $p_{train}$ between 0.1 and 0.9 (in steps of 0.1) for two different test sets with different proportions of responses that contain the code: (a) $0.3$ and (b) $0.7$.
 We use the same algorithm for the CR code used above with a training set of size $600$.
-For each value of $p_{train}$, we take 100 sample test sets of size $n = 100$ and calculate the average systematic $S$ across the 100 samples.
-These data are displayed in fig.~\ref{appendix_other_test_prop}.
+For each value of $p_{train}$, we take 100 sample test sets of size $n = 100$ and estimate $S(E_C)$ across the 100 samples.
+These data are displayed in Fig.~\ref{appendix_other_test_prop}.

 We find that for the test bank where the proportion of responses that contain the code is $0.3$, $S(p_{train})$ is zero around $p_{train} = 0.4$.
 For the test bank where the proportion of responses that contain the code is $0.7$, $S(p_{train})$ is zero around $p_{train} = 0.6$.
 Thus, the optimal value of $p_{train}$ has some correlation with the proportion of responses in the test bank that contain the code.